catamphetamine/imageboard/README.md

   // Sends an HTTP request.
   // Any HTTP request library can be used here.
   //
-  // Must return a `Promise`.
+  // Must return a `Promise`:
-  // When successful, the `Promise` should resolve to response text.
+  // * When successful, the `Promise` should resolve to an object:
+  //   * `url: string` — HTTP request URL.
+If there were any redirects in the process, this should be the final URL that it got redrected to.
+  //   * `responseText?: string` — HTTP response text.
+  //   * `headers?: object` — HTTP response headers.
+An object having a function `.get(headerName: string)`.
-  // Otherwise, in case of an error, the `Promise` should reject
+  // * Otherwise, in case of an error, the `Promise` should reject
   //   with an `Error` instance having optional properties:
+  //   * `url: string` — HTTP request URL.
+If there were any redirects in the process, this should be the final URL that it got redrected to.
   //   * `status?: number` — HTTP response status.
   //   * `responseText?: string` — HTTP response text.
-  // * `headers?: object` — An object having a function `.get(headerName: string)`.
+  //   * `headers?: object` — HTTP response headers.
+An object having a function `.get(headerName: string)`.
   //
   request: (method, url, { body, headers }) => {
     // If request "Content-Type" is set to be "multipart/form-data",